Seminorms for multiple averages along polynomials and applications to joint ergodicity: Background material

 Let $X=N/\Gamma$, where $N$ is a ($k$-step) nilpotent Lie group and $\Gamma$ is a discrete cocompact subgroup of $N$.
 Let $\mathcal{B}$ be the Borel $\sigma$-algebra of $X,$ $\mu$ the Haar measure on $X,$ and for $g\in \Z^{d},$ let $T_{g}\colon X\to X$ with $T_{g}x=b_{g}\cdot x$ for some group homomorphism $g\mapsto b_{g}$ from $\Z^{d}$ to $N$.
 We say that $\X=(X,\mathcal{B},\mu,(T_{g})_{g\in \Z^{d}})$ is a \emph{($k$-step) $\Z^{d}$-nilsystem}.

 An important reason which makes the Host-Kra characteristic factors powerful is their connection with nilsystems.
-The following is a slight generalization of \cite[Theorem~3.7]{Z} (see \cite[Theorem~3.7]{Sun}), which is a higher dimensional version of Host-Kra structure theorem (\cite{HK}).
+The following is a slight generalization of \cite[Theorem~3.7]{Z} (see \cite[Lemma~4.4.3 and Theorem~4.10.1]{JG}, or Lemma~\ref{replacement0} (ii) and \cite[Theorem~3.7]{Sun}), which is a higher dimensional version of Host-Kra structure theorem (\cite{HK}).

 \begin{theorem}[Structure theorem] Let $\X$ be an ergodic $\mathbb{Z}^{d}$-system.
 Then $Z_{(\mathbb{Z}^{d})^{\times k}}(\X)$ is an inverse limit of $(k-1)$-step $\mathbb{Z}^{d}$-nilsystems. \end{theorem}